webplatform/docs/tutorials/css_animations/index.md

 The entire sequence between '''from''' and '''to''' executes over the span of time defined by the [[css/properties/animation-duration|'''animation-duration''']] property.
 Each keyframe within the sequence behaves like a CSS selector, manipulating the values of individual properties.
 In this case, [[css/properties/opacity|'''opacity''']] dims the icon and [[css/properties/transform|'''transform''']] shrinks it.
 (See the [[tutorials/css_transforms|tutorial on transforms]] for details on the [[css/properties/transform|'''transform''']] property's '''scale()''' function.)

-Along with animation properties, each [[css/atrules/@keyframes|'''@keyframes''']] rule also needs to be prefixed redundantly to run on WebKit-based browsers:
+As with animation properties, each [[css/atrules/@keyframes|'''@keyframes''']] rule also needs to be prefixed redundantly to run on WebKit-based browsers such as Chrome and Safari.
+The transform properties below are also prefixed:

  @-webkit-keyframes pulse {
     0%   { -webkit-transform: scale(1)   ; opacity: 1;    }